mathieucaroff/mathieucaroff/README.md

 ### Story of me

 I am Mathieu CAROFF.
 I grow up with my family, school and some friends.
 I encounter specialists.
-Specialist A makes me read a book.
-I mature in contact with science, English, German, intense mathematics, internet, search of quality of knowledge, Spanish and computer programming, open source.
-I return to person A. I finish my studies.
+The first meeting and first self-discovery happens with specialist A. I mature in contact with science, English, German, intense mathematics, internet, search of quality of knowledge, Spanish and computer programming, open source.
+I return to specialist A. I finish my studies.
 I meet the book of Rosenberg.
 I meet the Toki Pona language.
-I meet person B, more gentle, a sophrologist.
-I meet the monkey person.
+I meet specialist B, a sophrologist.
+I meet the specialist monkey man.
 I decide to know my relationship to the world.
 I learn the languages.

 The elements that I wish to share with the world in my story are: